pure-js/frontend-code-playground/README.md

 # Front-end test environment

-## The local place to build and test front-end code.
+The local place to build and test front-end code.

-**NOTE**
-We use Brave instead of Chrome, but you can chage that inside `./vscode/launch.js`file
+> **NOTE** We use the Brave browser instead of Chrome, but you can chage that inside a `./vscode/launch.js`file

----

 ## Prerequesties